CDR-Stats is built on an open source software consisting of, but not limited to:-

 Django: Django is a Python based web framework that allows rapid development, with a clean and pragmatic design.

 Celery: Celery is used to process millions of tasks per day, and is employed in CDR-Stats to monitor call detail records being added, calculating things like the average length of call, failed calls, and calls to unexpected destinations, all of which may suggest either a fault or fraud in progress.
-CDR-Stats can be developed to trigger events on a remote switch such as blocking an IP address in reaction to certain predefined conditions being met.
+CDR-Stats could be developed to trigger events on a remote switch such as blocking an IP address in reaction to certain predefined conditions being met.

 Socket.IO: Socket.IO is used to get realtime information from a remote switch so that concurrent calls can be displayed in realtime.
 Currently there are connectors supplied with CDR-Stats for Freeswitch only.